 Ultimately, even if we knew all along that regular secrets rotation is an important part of secure development, we still may not perform it regularly.
 There are numerous reasons why:

-- No Centralization: Not knowing which secrets are being used and where they’re being used can lead to a security breach if not all secrets are properly updated and rotated.
+- No centralization: Not knowing which secrets are being used and where they’re being used can lead to a security breach if not all secrets are properly updated and rotated.
 This is known as secret sprawl!

 - Lack of awareness: Some developers may not be aware of the importance of secrets rotation, may underestimate the potential risks associated with static secrets, and/or may not have the knowledge to set up automatic rotation for their secrets.